Thank you!

 Working with a toy store may expedite this process.
 Most toy stores have long-term contracts with wholesale toy manufacturers and different factories with various toy manufacturing machines.

 These factories also often have plenty of experience across specific types of toys.
-For example, certain factories may have the doll manufacturing process down to a T.
+For example, certain factories may have the doll manufacturing process down to a T, while others specialize in plush toys, puzzles, bath toys, outdoor toys, molded figures, or electronics.

 Independent toy manufacturers also have a host of options when searching for a factory that can cater to their needs.
-You can outsource the toy manufacturing process to other countries such as China.
-China has many toy industry exhibitions you can attend to narrow down your choices:
+You can outsource the toy manufacturing process to other countries such as China, Vietnam, India, Mexico, or other manufacturing regions depending on the product type and target market.

 To outsource the production process to other countries, you must conduct fieldwork to ensure a contractor’s trustworthiness.